 When designing custom millwork, take a careful inventory of the objects it will contain.
 “It gets down to how many inches are needed for things to maximize [the millwork’s] usefulness,” explains Wiedemann.

-Frazer notes that popular trends in custom-storage design include unobtrusive LED rods and LED-strip lights that brighten shelves and display areas; glass doors to showcase and protect special belongings; and light, textured materials.
+Frazer notes that popular trends in the custom-storage design include unobtrusive LED rods and LED-strip lights that brighten shelves and display areas; glass doors to showcase and protect special belongings; and light, textured materials.

 However, even the most effective storage system can’t solve poor organizing habits.
 “Don’t confuse organizing with de-cluttering,” Frazer warns.
 “It’s important to edit your stuff before designing your solution.”